HISTORY: Founded 1925; classes began October 1926.

-NEW FRESHMAN STANDINGS: 44% of new freshmen graduated in the top 5% of their high school class, 63% in the top 10%.
-Mean SAT was 1295 and mean ACT is 30.
+NEW FRESHMAN STANDINGS: 42% of new freshmen graduated in the top 5% of their high school class, 60% in the top 10%.
+Mean ACT is 30 and SAT is 1300*.

-STUDY ABROAD: UM semesters on location in Buenos Aires, Argentina; Prague, Czech Republic; Rome, Italy; Galapagos Island, Ecuador; Cape Town, South Africa and Manipal, India; exchangepartner universities in over 35 countries; and UM faculty-led programs during intersession, spring break, and summer.
+STUDY ABROAD: Students can apply their financial aid and scholarship to semester programs, including UM semesters on location in Buenos Aires, Argentina; Prague, Czech Republic; Rome, Italy; Galapagos Islands, Ecuador; Cape Town, South Africa; Shanghai, China; and Manipal, India, as well as exchange-partner programs in over 35 countries.
+UM faculty-led study abroad programs take place during intersession, spring break, and summer.

 ALUMNI: UM alumni live in all 50 states and in 154 countries; 95,308 reside in Florida, including 52,155 in Miami-Dade County.
 There are just over 197,890 alumni in UM's history.